 Growth & Age

-In the wild, maples are usually single-stemmed with a round, spreading crown.
+In their wild form, maples are usually single-trunked with a round, spreading crown.

 Maple wood